 Many of Kenya’s laws are statutory in nature and generally codify England’s common law rules.
 In addition, Kenyan legislation regulates organizations substantially through enforcement of the organization's founding documents.
 Generally, the legal environment in which NGOs operate is supportive of civil society.
 However, the legal framework is characterized by multiple laws, which are implemented by different government ministries, agencies and departments.
 The diverse and sometimes overlapping laws present difficulties for the government in developing harmonized, systematic and coordinated plans and approaches to civil society.
 To compound the problem, the NGO regulatory agencies are under-resourced and find it difficult to manage their basic functions effectively.
 For example, although the NGO Coordination Board (the government body that regulates NGOs) can issue directives on the need for NGOs to file their annual returns, it lacks the capacity to carry out inspections and ensure that NGOs adhere to these directives.

-Nonetheless, both the Government and civil society expect that the Public Benefit Organisations (PBO) Act, 2013 will address some of the challenges that the sector faces under the law that it supersedes, the Non-Governmental Organizations Coordination Act, 1990.
-Parliament is expected to soon deliberate on proposals contained in a Bill that aims to amend the PBO Act.
-The culmination of this legislative process will herald the operation of the PBO Act.
+NGOs anticipate that the Public Benefit Organisations (PBO) Act, 2013 will address some of the challenges that the sector faces under the law that it supersedes, the Non-Governmental Organizations Coordination Act, 1990.
+Unfortunately, however, the PBO Act has yet to be implemented.
+The parliament was expected to deliberate on proposals contained in a Bill that aimed to amend the PBO Act, 2013, but civil society successfully thwarted these plans through spirited campaigns.
+Throughout 2016, NGOs continued to pressure the government to commence the implementation of the PBO Act, 2013 but without success, due to government delays.

 |Organizational Forms||Non-Governmental Organizations||Societies|